JuanIrache/looking-glass-after-effects/README.md

 Shoot video while constantly moving the camera along its transversal axis (i.e. left to right or right to left) in the most stable way possible: with a slider, drone, vehicle...
 Make sure the scene does not have many moving elements.
 The fewer the better.
 Then:

 - Load your footage into the After Effects template
 - Select a section of your footage that moves at a constant speed and drop it inside the **FOOTAGE** composition.
 If the resolution does not fill the entire comp, either rescale the footage or the composition.
-Either should work well as long as the result has a wider aspect ratio than the cells in the Quilt
+Either should work well as long as the result has a wider aspect ratio than the cells in the Quilt.
+For the sharpest result, set the Frame Blending of your footage layer to Pixel Motion (be aware that this will make your rendering very slow)
 - Open the **QUILT** composition, select the **SETTINGS** layer and go to the Effects Controls tab
 - Set the right **Movement** direction of your shot
 - Set the amount of **Depth**.
 This will require some trial and error.
 As a rule of thumb, the faster your movement the less depth you should apply.
 Depth actually means seconds between your first and last camera angles